mekevans/forestTIME/README.md

 ## Generating your own database

-To *generate* the database, use the scripts in `diazrenata/automatic-trees`.
+To *generate* the database, use the scripts in `diazrenata/forestTIME-builder` on the `pre-carbon` branch.